 Based on recent development proposals in the unincorporated county, a developer can expect to pay approximately \$15,768 per single-family unit and \$9,817 per multifamily unit in fees (not including planning and development impact fees).
-Development costs are minimized by the County with the Board of Supervisor' decision to suspend public facilities impact fees in 2015 (and voted in 2018 to continue the suspension).
+Development costs are minimized by the County with the Board of Supervisors' decision to suspend public facilities impact fees in 2015 (and voted in 2018 to continue the suspension).
 As a result, applicants only pay impact fees to community services districts, regional fees, and school fees.
 While fees obviously add to the cost of developing housing, the County minimizes the size of development fees to cover processing costs and health and safety services.
-Additionally, the County's fees are lower compared to those imposed by surrounding cities.
+Additionally, fees in the County are similar to or lower than those of other jurisdictions in the county.
 Accordingly, the County's fees are not considered a constraint.